atomsoftwarestudios/Ajs/README.md

-Ajs Fw is currently maintained together with AjsDoc at https://github.com/atomsoftwarestudios/AjsDoc
+Ajs Framework is currently developed together with other Ajs related projects.
+Latest sources are always available at https://github.com/atomsoftwarestudios/AjsDev

 # Ajs framework